spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

 **Man_01 Chin Height (id-gn):**  The distance from infradentale (id) to gnathion (gn).

 * *Instrument:* sliding caliper
-* *Comments:*  When the mandibular alveolar process is damaged between the central incisors, estimates of this measurement are recorded by using the intact alveolar process at the position of the lateral incisors.
+* *Comment:*  When the mandibular alveolar process is damaged between the central incisors, estimates of this measurement are recorded by using the intact alveolar process at the position of the lateral incisors.
 Any estimate or adjustment should be indicated on the recording form.
 In mandibles where the alveolar process exhibit pronounced erosion or resorption, this measurement is not taken (Martin and Knussmann 1988:183, #69; Moore-Jansen et al. 1994, #25; Langley et al. 2016:71, #29).

 ![Mandible](../images/measurements/mandible_500.png)